What is risk aversion?

 Traditionally, cash, term deposits, fixed interest accounts and government bonds are regarded as low-risk assets.
 They tend to be stable and reliable, but grow slowly and provide lower returns through interest.
 Low-risk or conservative investment options tend to include higher levels of these reliable investments in their mix.

-Higher-risk investments are assets such as shares and derivatives, because, although they have the potential to deliver greater returns, they are also more volatile.
+Higher-risk investments are assets such as shares and derivatives, because, although they have the potential to deliver higher returns, they are also more volatile.

 That said, even within shares there are different levels of risk, for example, shares in a large, well-established blue-chip company can be regarded as quite safe, though returns may be lower.
 So blue-chip shares and investments in property trusts may be included in conservative, lower-risk portfolios.